Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

 #### Creating a Hello World Application for the Arm Cortex-A72 on OCM

-The following steps demonstrate the procedure to create a Hello World Application from Arm Cortex-A72 on OCM.
+The following steps demonstrate the procedure to create a Hello World application from Arm Cortex-A72 on OCM.

 1. Select **File→ New → Application Project**.
 Creating a New Application Project wizard opens.
 If this is the first time the Vitis IDE has been launched, you can select Create Application Project on the Welcome screen as shown in the following figure.